-13. Management's Discussion and Analysis
+13. Management's Discussion

+and Analysis

 The Company provides terminal services at A5 Terminal, Laem Chabang Port, Sriracha, Chonburi.
 Cargo shipped through the terminal can be divided into two categories: Roll-on/Roll-off ("Ro/Ro") and general cargo ("CG"); however, cars share 99.00 percent of all cargoes shipped through the Company's terminal.
 Major customers include car exporters and importers as well as world's large shipping lines.
 The Company is ranked as Thailand's number one Ro/Ro terminal service provider having the largest market share for a long period of time.
-In 2011, 2012 and 2013, the Company has the average market share of Ro/Ro terminal service for exporting cars at 80.00 percent of all of Thailand's exported cars.
+In 2012, 2013 and 2014, the Company has the average market share of Ro/Ro terminal service for exporting cars approximately 80.00 percent of all of Thailand's exported cars.

-13.1 Company's Operations Overview
+Company's Operations Overview